Skip to main content

 Image Credit: St John’s Church

 The Lych Gate was once in front of the north door of the church.
-On demolition, the Lych gate was removed and put in a garden in Bakham Lane.
+On demolition, the Lych gate was removed and put in a garden in Bakeham Lane.
 In 1938 it was returned to the church and can now be seen at the entrance to the churchyard.
 This Lych Gate was where John Wesley (founder of Methodism) preached in 1744 and is now grade two listed.

 The church was designed in the classical style, with a large unsupported ceiling and clear view towards the sanctuary from the back of the church.